 Waste Management

 ReGen represents the waste-to-energy plant and recycling infrastructure essential for establishing a comprehensive, eco-friendly solid waste management system in the Cayman Islands.
-In 2017, the Cayman Islands Government designated a consortium led by Dart as the favoured entity to oversee the design, construction, financing, operation, and maintenance of the various state-of-the-art facilities.
+In 2017, the Cayman Islands Government designated a consortium led by Dart as the favoured entity to oversee the design, construction, financing, operation, and maintenance of the various state-of-the-art facilities needed.
 In 2021, the preceding administration finalised a project agreement with the Dart-led consortium, marking a pivotal project milestone.
-However, several substantial matters remain to be resolved before the project’s financial agreement can be reached.
-A completion date of 30th September 2023 was published, but it is not clear as of November 2023, if that deadline was met.
+However, several substantial matters remained to be resolved before the project’s financial agreement could be reached.
+A completion date of 30th September 2023 was published, then December 2023, and as of March 2024, no agreement was made.